Rock Me All Night

-"Rock Me All Night" is the debut single of Australian dance duo Kaylan.
-It was released in March 2000 as the first single from their debut album, No Commandments (2000).
+"Rock Me All Night" is a song by Australian dance music duo Kaylan (later known as Disco Montego), released as their debut single in March 2000.
+It served as the lead single from their first album, No Commandments (2000).
 The song peaked at number 14 on the Australian ARIA Singles Chart.

 In an interview in September 2000, the band was asked if they were surprised with the success of the song.
 They replied, "I think we did really well considering we're a new band, it's hard for people to accept new bands, and especially a track that we've written ourselves."

 Critical reception

 Brendan Swift of AllMusic (in a review of the album) said; "The opening hit single, "Rock Me All Night" an infectious R&B starter, is light and catchy entertainment".